ossec/ossec-vagrant/README.md

-## OSSEC vagrant testing and devel setup
+## OSSEC vagrant testing and devel setup:

 *NOT FOR PRODUCTION*